-- Documentation of authorization of any mental health care power of attorney that appoints a designated member to make behavioral health care decisions on behalf of the member if they are found to be incapable of making these decisions.
-Documentation of general and informed consent to treatment pursuant to General and Informed Consent and Pharmacy Management under each line of business; - Authorization to disclose information pursuant to RBHA Chapter 13 Contract Compliance, Section 13.00 - Confidentiality.
-All applicable release of Information (ROI's) documentation to be reviewed and updated annually with the member; and, - Any extension granted for the processing of an appeal must be documented in the case file, including the Notice regarding the extension sent to the member and his/her legal guardian or authorized representative, if applicable - For youth in Child Welfare, documentation of verification of the Notice to Provider (Educational-Medical). - Integrated Health Care (SMI ONLY) - Does documentation reflect strategies to support earlier identification and intervention that reduces the incidence and severity of serious physical, and mental illness; - o Is use of health education and health promotion services evidenced; - Does documentation reflect an increased use of primary care prevention strategies; - Is there evidence of use of validated screening tools for early identification and intervention; - o Evidence of focused, targeted, consultations for behavior health conditions; - Evidence of cross-specialty collaboration; - Evidence of enhanced discharge planning and follow-up care between provider visits; - Evidence of ongoing outcome measurement and treatment plan modification related to health promotion and prevention; - Evidence of care coordination through effective provider communication and management of treatment; and - Family and community education related to health promotion and prevention.
+- Documentation of authorization of any health care power of attorney that appoints a designated member to make health care decisions (not including mental health) on behalf of the member if they are found to be incapable of making these decisions; - Documentation of authorization of any mental health care power of attorney that appoints a designated member to make behavioral health care decisions on behalf of the member if they are found to be incapable of making these decisions.
+Documentation of general and informed consent to treatment pursuant to General and Informed Consent and Pharmacy Management under each line of business; - Authorization to disclose information pursuant to RBHA Chapter 13 - Contract Compliance, Section 13.00 Confidentiality.
+All applicable release of Information (ROI's) documentation to be reviewed and updated annually with the member; and, - Any extension granted for the processing of an appeal must be documented in the case file, including the Notice regarding the extension sent to the member and his/her legal guardian or authorized representative, if applicable - For youth in Child Welfare, documentation of verification of the Notice to Provider (Educational-Medical). - Integrated Health Care (SMI ONLY) - Does documentation reflect strategies to support earlier identification and intervention that reduces the incidence and severity of serious physical, and mental illness; - o Is use of health education and health promotion services evidenced; - Does documentation reflect an increased use of primary care prevention strategies; - Is there evidence of use of validated screening tools for early identification and intervention; - Evidence of focused, targeted, consultations for behavior health conditions; - Evidence of cross-specialty collaboration; - Evidence of enhanced discharge planning and follow-up care between provider visits; - Evidence of ongoing outcome measurement and treatment plan modification related to health promotion and prevention; - Evidence of care coordination through effective provider communication and management of treatment; and - Family and community education related to health promotion and prevention.